RaviTambade/TFLAssessment/Documentation/dom.md

 7. **Backend Data Processing**: AJAX can be used to send data to the server for processing, such as file uploads, data processing, or database operations.
 The server can then respond with the result of the operation, allowing for seamless interaction between the client and server.

 Overall, AJAX is a powerful technique that enhances the user experience by enabling asynchronous communication between the client and server, leading to faster and more responsive web applications.
 It is widely used in modern web development to create dynamic, interactive, and engaging user interfaces.

+## Browser Client side  State Management

+Browsers support various client-side storage mechanisms that allow web applications to store data locally on the user's device.
+These storage mechanisms play a crucial role in enhancing the functionality and usability of web applications.
+Here are some of the commonly used client-side storage mechanisms supported by modern browsers:

+1. **Local Storage**:
+   - **Description**: localStorage provides a simple key-value store that allows web applications to store data persistently across browser sessions.
+The data stored in localStorage remains available even after the browser is closed and reopened.
+   - **Usage**: Developers can use the `localStorage` object in JavaScript to set, retrieve, and remove data stored in localStorage.
+It's commonly used for caching user preferences, storing application state, or saving temporary data.

+2. **Session Storage**:
+   - **Description**: sessionStorage is similar to localStorage but has a shorter lifespan.
+Data stored in sessionStorage is only available for the duration of the page session.
+Once the browser tab or window is closed, the data is cleared.
+   - **Usage**: Similar to localStorage, developers can use the `sessionStorage` object in JavaScript to store and retrieve data for the current session.
+It's often used for storing temporary session-specific data that needs to be available across page reloads.

+3. **Cookies**:
+   - **Description**: Cookies are small pieces of data stored by the browser on the user's device.
+They can be used to store information such as user preferences, session identifiers, and tracking data.
+   - **Usage**: Cookies are typically set using the `document.cookie` API in JavaScript.
+While they have limitations in terms of storage capacity and security, cookies are widely supported and can be used for various purposes such as maintaining user sessions and personalizing content.

+4. **IndexedDB**:
+   - **Description**: IndexedDB is a low-level API for storing large amounts of structured data locally in the browser.
+It provides a more powerful and flexible storage solution compared to localStorage and sessionStorage.
+   - **Usage**: IndexedDB allows developers to create databases, store objects in collections, and perform indexed queries.
+It's well-suited for applications that need to work with complex data structures or require offline capabilities.

+5. **Web SQL Database** (Deprecated):
+   - **Description**: Web SQL Database was a relational database API that allowed web applications to interact with an SQL database stored locally in the browser.
+However, it has been deprecated and is no longer recommended for new development.

+These client-side storage mechanisms provide developers with the tools to create web applications that can store data locally, improving performance, responsiveness, and user experience.
+The choice of storage mechanism depends on factors such as the type of data being stored, storage capacity requirements, and the need for advanced features such as querying and indexing.